silvershop/silvershop-core/docs/en/CoreChanges.md

 Here are the subclasses, and extensions of standard Sapphire components for the shop module.

  * ShopCurrency - provides ability to customise currency formatting.
- * ShopPayment - provides some additional functionality that should eventually move to Payment itself.
  * ProductBulkLoader - extends CSVBulkLoader to provide shop-specific loading.
 See [Bulk Loading](BulkLoading) for more.

  * ShopDevelopmentAdminDecorator - extends DevelopmentAdmin so that we can call mysite/dev/shop